Samory-909/virt-scripts/README.md

 6. `detach-nic.sh` : detach a live guest from a bridge
 7. `add-storage.sh` : attach an empty bit disk by GB size
 8. `start_all.sh` : start all the defined guests
-9. `destroy_and_undefine_all.sh` : destroy,  undefine all the guests with storage removing
+9. `destroy-and-undefine-all.sh` : destroy,  undefine all the guests with storage removing

 ## How-To